tlvince/immich/docs/docs/features/hardware-transcoding.md

 - WSL2 does not support Quick Sync.
 - Raspberry Pi is currently not supported.
 - Two-pass mode is only supported for NVENC.
 Other APIs will ignore this setting.
-- Only encoding is currently hardware accelerated, so the CPU is still used for software decoding.
+- Only encoding is currently hardware accelerated, so the CPU is still used for software decoding and tone-mapping.
-  - This is mainly because the original video may not be hardware-decodable.
 - Hardware dependent
   - Codec support varies, but H.264 and HEVC are usually supported.
     - Notably, NVIDIA and AMD GPUs do not support VP9 encoding.